Clothes for kids with disabilities get better, but teens see a lack of fashionable options

 “The socket was so large on my first prosthetic.
 My calf was more of the size of my thigh.
 So I was wearing sweat pants that were three sizes too large and shorts in the middle of winter because I couldn’t get anything to fit over the top of it,” she said.
 “So I started altering clothes for myself.”

 Older kids, she agreed, remain underserved.
-LimBits hopes to rectify that in future drops.
+No Limbits hopes to rectify that in future drops.

 “We’ve been talking to a lot of parents and there’s a lot of anxiety around kids aging out of the kids sizes in adaptive clothing.
 Suddenly they’re in the junior section and there’s nothing.
 That’s still where the gap is,” Cole said.